Department of Conservation & Recreation Requests Only

 DCR’s Office of General Counsel (OGC) acts on behalf of DCR, as DCR is the custodian of certain public records under the state Public Records Law, which is primarily section 7(26) of Chapter 4 and section 10 of Chapter 66 of the General Laws.
-Consistent with DCR policy, to make a request, whether written or verbal, to inspect or copy public records in the custody of DCR, you must direct your request to the Office of General Counsel, Department of Conservation and Recreation, 251 Causeway Street, Boston, Massachusetts 02114, Attention: Alice Bilbo-Miles.
+Consistent with DCR policy, to make a request, whether written or verbal, to inspect or copy public records in the custody of DCR, you must direct your request to the Office of General Counsel, Department of Conservation and Recreation, 251 Causeway Street, Boston, Massachusetts 02114, Attention: Records Access Officer.

 Requests to inspect or receive a copy or public records may be made either verbally or in writing.
 DCR strongly encourages that requests are made in writing, as this helps confirm between DCR and you an understanding of the documents that are sought and also, should you find that you are not satisfied with DCR’s response to your request, only requests made in writing may be appealed to the Supervisor of Public Records at the Public Records Division of the Secretary of the Commonwealth.